-The subjects were tested for specific sensitization at six and ten years.
-Specific allergic sensitization was defined as a positive response (> 0.35 kU/l) to the 'sx1 aero-allergen mixture' (timothy, rye, mugwort, mite [Dermatophagoides pteronyssinus], cat, dog and mould [Cladosporium herbarum] allergens).
-Wheezing in the past 12 months was obtained at age of 6,

-12, 18, 24 months and at 4, 6, and 10 years of age.
+The subjects were tested for specific sensitization at 6 and 10 years.
+Specific allergic sensitization was defined as a positive response (> 0.35 kU/L) to the "SX1 aero-allergen mixture" [timothy, rye, mugwort, mite (Dermatophagoides pteronyssinus), cat, dog and mold (Cladosporium herbarum) allergens].
+Wheezing in the preceding 12 months was obtained at age of 6, 12, 18, 24 months and at 4, 6, and 10 years of age.
 Controls were defined as "complete" controls and had information available for all time points.